groue/GRMustache/Guides/template_inheritance.md

 Compatibility with other Mustache implementations
 -------------------------------------------------

 The [Mustache specification](https://github.com/mustache/spec) does not have the concept of template inheritance.

 Our support for this feature was inspired by [hogan.js](http://twitter.github.com/hogan.js/) and [spullara/mustache.java](https://github.com/spullara/mustache.java).

-There is no guarantee that our implementations are identical, though.
+GRMustache passes all template inheritance tests from hogan.js & mustache.java, without exact white-space conformance: GRMustache doesn't honor line suppression, indentation and other white-space niceties.

+The reciprocal is not sure: hogan.js & mustache.jave may, or not, pass all template inheritance tests of GRMustache.

 **As a consequence, if your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use template inheritance with great care.**